 I’d love to see more new submissives befriended by more experienced submissives, or switches who’ve been down the submissive rabbit hole.
 In a manner that leads to shared knowledge of these kinds of things.
 Yes, Dominants and Tops can educate on these things, but I think hearing it from someone who has been there makes it a lot easier to identify with.

-Some of the things that are regularly recommended across a variety of resources to help deal with subfrenzy are:
+Some of the things that are regularly recommended across a variety of resources to help deal with frenzy are:

-- Research – yep read the books, check out websites, listen to podcasts, really get to grips with what it is YOU want as a submissive.
+- Research – yep read the books, check out websites, listen to podcasts, really get to grips with what it is YOU want as a submissive and/or kinkster.
 That shit matters.
 Learn how to effectively negotiate and advocate for yourself.
 And NEVER, EVER be afraid to do so.
-A Dominant who does not respect your ability to do this is not a Dominant worth having
+A Dominant/partner who does not respect your ability to do this is not a person worth interacting with.

 - Safe-calls – OMG!
 YES!
 Please, please, please let’s make these more of a thing.
 Even if you are going to play with someone who is trusted.
 Let someone know where you are going, who you will be with and agree to check in with them.
 If you are playing with someone who seems concerned by the arrangement of a safe call being in place, then my advice would be to not play with them.
 No one should be wary of or alarmed by your desire to protect yourself.

 - Exercise – This is one of my favourites, and a personal method I use to keep myself in a good frame of mind.
 It can take some time to find something you enjoy, but I think it is well worth finding a physical release.
 I love to hit the treadmill, and am going to branch out into outdoor running once little dude is back at school.